 - 1/2 cup unsweetened applesauce 112 grams

-- 1 tsp apple pie spice see notes above to make your own
+- 1 teaspoon apple pie spice see notes above to make your own

-- 1 tbsp sticky sweetener of choice I used monk fruit maple syrup
+- 1 tablespoon sticky sweetener of choice I used monk fruit maple syrup

 Apple Pie Compete (Topping)